MicrosoftDocs/win32/desktop-src/SecAuthZ/verifying-client-access-to-a-requested-resource-in-script.md

 api_location:
 ---

-# Verifying Client Access to a Requested Resource in Script
+# Verifying Client Access to Requested Resources in Script

 Call the [**AccessCheck**](/windows/desktop/api/Azroles/nf-azroles-iazclientcontext-accesscheck) method of an [**IAzClientContext**](/windows/desktop/api/Azroles/nn-azroles-iazclientcontext) object to check whether the client has access to one or more operations.
 For information about creating an **IAzClientContext** object, see [Establishing a Client Context in Script](establishing-a-client-context-in-script.md).